-These are the total direct and indirect expenses of maintaining your home.
+These are the total direct and indirect expenses of maintaining your home that would otherwise have been deductible on Schedule A.

 Multiply the total on line 12b by the percentage from line 7.
 Enter the result on line 13.

 Line 13 determines the percentage of indirect costs that are deductible, based on the percentage of square footage your home office occupies in your house.